-To pull your unit out of the snow, sand or mud, apply slight pressure to the accelerator pedal and move the gear selector rhythmically between first gear and reverse gear.
+To pull your vehicle out of the snow, sand or mud, apply slight pressure to the accelerator pedal and move the gear selector lever rhythmically between first gear and Reverse (R).
 If possible, keep the front wheels pointed straight ahead.
 Avoid sharp turns.
 Once the unit starts to move, do not stop until it is on firm ground.